yonathanavila/zKOS/README.md

 # hack-ethdenver-submission
-This repo contains our final submission for Hack FEVM!
+This repo contains our final submission for Hack ETHDenver!
 It contains three submodules:

 verified-chain-bk: ETHDebver backend